-First thing you’ll likely notice is what a looker LUMI is.
-Power it up and a rainbow of lights glissandos its way up the keys.
+You'll immediately notice how lovely LUMI looks, power it up and a rainbow of lights glissandos its way up the keys.
 While playing songs and taking lessons each natural note is coded with the colour of the spectrum, lighting up to indicate which should be played when.

 - Best electric guitars for beginners